alexwalz/Utah-Coding/week15/Activities/13-Blog-CRUD/README.md

 * **Folder**: `13-Blog-CRUD/Unsolved`

 * **INSTRUCTIONS**:

-  The goal of this exercise is to add Sequelize CRUD methods inside each route specified in the comments in the api-routes.js file.

-  1) Open the folder slacked out to you, run `npm install`

-  2) Open the `config` folder and update the `config.json` file's `development` object to match your own local MySQL database.

-  3) Navigate to the `api-routes.js` file inside of the `routes` folder.

-  4) Fill in each route with the code described in the comments to add each CRUD action.

 * We can test our code works by checking to see if we have the following functionality (recommended order):

   * Create a new post